luke-h1/fe-talk-2024/slides.md

 -->

 ---
-layout: center
+layout: quote
 ---

-## Our client wants an engineering blog to be added to their site
+# Our client wants an engineering blog to be added to their site

 <img src="/blog-page.png" class="w-120"  />